 Check the number of days that the power use has been high, or if estimated then add the reading for a realistic usage over 2 months.

 Compare usage with a similar time the previous year and make note of the difference.

-Firstly check the Ajax valve and if there is overflowing at roof pipe vent for a low pressure system or for a mains pressure check the outlet pipe on the side of your house.
+Firstly check if the Ajax valve is overflowing at the roof pipe vent for a low pressure system, or for a mains pressure check the outlet pipe on the side of your house.
 Also ensure you fix any dripping taps.
 It's also good to check the temperature of the hot water and ensure the thermostat isn't set too high.

 Inspect your hot water cylinder.
 If it is old there may be heat loss through poor insulation or pipe lagging.